DataSaiyentist/Condorcet_method/README.md

 # Condorcet Method - Voting system

 This is a user-friendly voting system to determine a winner in a multi-candidate election.
-The Condorcet method compare each candidate in pairwise matchups (based on the number of times each candidate is preferred over another).
+The Condorcet method compare each candidate in pairwise matchups (based on the number of times each candidate is preferred over another to avoid Condorcet paradox).

 ## Installation